RebeccaHartley/castle-farm/content/farming.md

 Having moved to the farm at the age of 7 as part of the third generation, and learning the trade from a very young age, Richard came to the helm in 1971 to run the farm with his Father, Jack.
-He is now in sole charge, and over the years as found what works for him in the world of agriculture.
+He is now in sole charge, and over the years has found what works for him in the world of agriculture.

 Richard met his wife Elizabeth at the local Young Farmers group whilst he was President and she was Secretary.
 They went on to have a brood of